rail2025/AetherDraw/README.md

 AetherDraw is for creating and collaborating on plans.
 For displaying the saved images as an in-game reference during a fight, please use the companion plugin, [WDIGViewer](https://github.com/rail2025/WDIGViewer).
 <br>
+## Developer Documentation
+* [CONTRIBUTING.md](CONTRIBUTING.md) - Quick start guide, critical warnings, and a step-by-step tutorial on how to add new tools.
+* [ARCHITECTURE.md](ARCHITECTURE.md) - A deep dive into the system's design, state-sync networking, and known technical debt.
 <br>

 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/endpoint?url=https://qzysathwfhebdai6xgauhz4q7m0mzmrf.lambda-url.us-east-1.on.aws/AetherDraw)